alexis-opolka/Apocalyptic-Novel/README.md

-# Zombie-Apocalypse
+# Apocalyptic-Novel

-## Official code of Zombie Apocalypse
+## Official code of Apocalyptic Novel

     This repository contains a python version of what is developed by Centaurus.
     It contains a version without the Ren'Py dependencies.